ishtihoss/e-commerce/project_ec/readme.md

 Finally, we perform hyperparameter tuning on our XGBoost model using grid search and k-fold cross-validation to find the best parameters that minimize our RMSE.

-## The outcome of this project is a machine learning model that can predict the quantity of products sold on a given day, which can be helpful for managing inventory and forecasting revenue.

 The outcome of this project is a machine learning model that can predict the quantity of products sold on a given day, which can be helpful for managing inventory and forecasting revenue.

 ## Dataset